tomamic/goodtechs2016/blogracy.md

 ---

 title: Attribute-Based Encryption

+- Cyphertext-Policy Attribute-Based Encryption *(Bethencourt, Sahai and Waters, 2007)*
+    - Certified attributes used to grant access rights to users
+    - Attribute authority, a *trusted third party*

+code: CP-ABE

+    ( ( “Public Corruption Office”
+        AND (“Knoxville” OR “San Francisco”) )
+      OR (management-level > 5)
+      OR “Name: Charlie Eppes” )

+>

+Example of access policy

+---

+title: Targeted broadcast in Blogracy
 figure: images/targeted-broadcast.png
 class: large-figure

-- Cyphertext-Policy Attribute-Based Encryption *(Bethencourt, Sahai and Waters, 2007)*
-    - Certified attributes grant access rights to users
-    - Attribute authority, a *trusted third party*
-- Blogracy: *targeted broadcast*
 - Attributes issued directly by content creators to acknowledged followers
 - Access policy for each message (or social activity)
     - Each message disclosed to different intended receivers
-    - Attribute credentials in their content creator's feed, encrypted with the follower's public key
+- Attribute credentials are enclosed in the content creator's OpenSocial file
+    - ... encrypted using the follower's public key

 ---